 In order to qualify as a RIC and to not be subject to corporate-level tax on income, we are required, under Subchapter M of the Code, to distribute annually dividends of at least 90% of the sum of our net ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any, out of the assets legally available for distribution.
 Although not required for us to maintain our RIC tax status, in order to preclude the imposition of a 4% nondeductible federal excise tax imposed on RICs, we may distribute during each calendar year an amount at least equal to the sum of (1) 98% of our net ordinary income for the calendar year, (2) 98.2% of our realized net capital gains for the one-year period ending on October 31 of the calendar year and (3) any net ordinary income and net capital gains for preceding years that were not distributed during such years.
 In addition, although we may distribute realized net capital gains (i.e., net long-term capital gains in excess of short-term capital losses), if any, at least annually, out of the assets legally available for such distributions, we may retain such net capital gains or ordinary income to provide us with additional liquidity.
-For the three and six months ended March 31, 2013 we received an excise tax credit of \$(0.2) million and \$(0.1) million, respectively.
-For the three and six months ended March 31, 2012 we elected to retain a portion of our calendar year income and incurred an excise tax of approximately \$0.2 million and \$0.3 million, respectively.
+Although not required for us to maintain our RIC tax status, for the three and nine months ended June 30, 2013 we elected to retain a portion of our calendar year income and incurred an excise tax of less than \$0.1 million and \$(0.1) million, respectively.
+For the three and nine months ended June 30, 2012 we incurred an excise tax of approximately \$0.4 million and \$0.6 million, respectively.